2005 Minnesota Golden Gophers football team: Purdue

-All-time record against Purdue: 31–28–3 (as of 2005)

 The Golden Gophers won their fourth game of the season, winning in double overtime of Purdue.
 Laurence Maroney had another big day for the Golden Gophers, rushing for 217 yards.
 Bryan Cupito passed for 271 yards and three touchdowns.
 He also rushed for a two-point conversion in the waning time of the fourth quarter, giving a tying score that would eventually force overtime.
 Logan Payne caught a touchdown in the first overtime, and Gary Russell scored the go-ahead touchdown in the second overtime, giving Minnesota the victory.

 Penn State

-All-time record against Penn State: 4–5–0 (as of 2005)

 Penn State raced out to a 20-point lead on the way to a 30-point victory over the Golden Gophers.
 Minnesota's normally potent ground game was held to 113 yards.
 Bryan Cupito passed for 174 yards on the day.
 The Golden Gophers turned the ball over twice, compared to no turnovers for the Nittany Lions.
 The Nittany Lions regained the Governor's Victory Bell for the first time since 1998.